 Through the use of brain-based exercises, Chiropractic Neurologists can effectively treat neurological problems without the use of drugs or surgery.
 These exercises help the brain to function properly by restoring balance to the brain and harmony to neurological system.

 Dr. Royer is a chiropractic neurologist certified as a Diplomate of the American Chiropractic Neurology Board (DACNB).
-Dr. Royer has taken over 350 hours of post-graduate education in functional neurology from the Carrick Institute of Graduate Studies and was required to pass a rigorous written and practical examination process in order to receive his specialty.
+Dr. Royer has taken almost 1000 hours of post-graduate education in chiropractic neurology from the Carrick Institute of Graduate Studies and was required to pass a rigorous written and practical examination process in order to receive his specialty.
 Less than 500 people in the world currently have this certification, and Dr. Royer is the only board certified chiropractic neurologist in the Toledo area.
 Dr. Royer is also member of the ACA Council on Neurology.
 He has been practicing chiropractic medicine in the Toledo, OH area since 2005.
 Dr. Royer also teaches Anatomy and Physiology at Owens Community College.

 Is chiropractic Neurology a replacement for traditional medical care?